Binxly/SwarmDB/README.md

 ## What's This?

 This is my sandbox for experimenting with agent routing patterns.
 It uses a coordinator agent to direct queries to specialized agents (SQL and RAG) based on the query type.
-Those agents can then call back to the coordinator or themselves,for more complex queries if it's needed.
+Those agents can then call back to the coordinator for more complex queries, or between one another if it's needed.
 Nothing fancy.

 ## Key Features